mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 ### Async handlers

-Next let's consider the case where a handler returns a promise, in this case, the promise that's part of the handler (not the returned promise) should adopt the state and fulfillment value or rejection reason of the returned promise.
+Next, let's consider the case where a handler returns a promise.
+In this case, the promise that's part of the handler (not the returned promise) should adopt the state and fulfillment value or rejection reason of the returned promise.

 ```javascript
 it('if a handler returns a promise, the previous promise should ' +